SELGroup/SSE/README.md

 required arguments:
   --method METHOD    running different components of SSE.
 Choices are SSE_partitioning_pairwise, SSE_hierarchical, and so on.
   --dataset DATASET    dataset to run.
 They should be stored in directory ./datasets.
   --constraint_ratio   constraint ratio.
-Suggest setting 0.2 for pairwise constraints and 0.1 for label constraints.
+Recommend setting 0.2 for pairwise constraints and 0.1 for label constraints.
 ```
 ```
 optional arguments: